uwrail/UW-IDEA_AnalogTestCases/AMS/AMS_KGD/ADC/SAR_ADC/tsmcN65/UW_65nm_SARADC_Apr_2019/Simulation Setup and Results.rst

 2.1.
 Pre-layout simulation

 The testbench to test ADC power consumption and dynamic performance is “tb_ADC_single” shown in Figure 2.
 The ADE transient simulation setup is shown in Figure 3.
 The power consumption of analog, digital and reference are tested separately, their average currents are 9.9uA, 71.3uA, and 18.77uA, respectively.
 The dynamic performance is calculated in Figure 4.

+.. image :: images/image003.png
+     :align: center

+Figure 2.
+The testbench for the ADC power consumption and dynamic performance.

+.. image :: images/image005.png
+     :align: center

+Figure 3.
+The ADE setup for the testbench in Figure 2.